ncatlab/nlab-content/pages/4/2/2/7/7224/content.md

 (with the units and counits respectively induced as described above).

-Conversely, there are anlogues of the [[Kleisli category]] and [[Eilenberg–Moore category]] for relative monads and relative comonads, which induce the relative monads and relative comonads.
+Conversely, there are analogues of the [[Kleisli category]] and [[Eilenberg–Moore category]] for relative monads and relative comonads, which induce the relative monads and relative comonads.

 ## Examples ##